MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

   Week in review.

   *Spoke with Mike Daniels, from Lakeridge HS.
-We spoke a lifetime ago, when he got home from being in Iraq during Desert Storm I. Great guy - had some interesting ideas to switch up my job search (adding healthcare into the mix).
+We talked a lifetime ago @ a TKF show @ Key Largo, when he got home from being in Iraq during Desert Storm I. Great guy - had some interesting ideas to switch up my job search (adding healthcare into the mix).
 Mke was even cool enough to make a post on Linked In about my interest in enlarging my network.
 Established contacts, and spoke with Alex Guildlay @ Hertz.

   *Finally had a Zoom call with Irene @ the UCLA / bootcamp career center.
 She was impressed that I had booked so many interviews, and basically told me to keep doing whatever I was already doing.
 Also - received a few good tips on how to tweak my resume.